AmigaGuide/mame-history-transformer/README.md

 Some tests are intentionally strict: they surface real upstream data anomalies (e.g. impossible display dimensions, `null` platform names) so they act as prompts for manual review rather than being silently normalised.

+**Stamps (skip-unchanged):** stages now write a small JSON “stamp” under `data/.stamps/` capturing input file signatures and the tool version.
+When inputs and tool versions are unchanged, the stage is skipped.
+This keeps dev iterations fast while preserving reproducibility.

 ---

 ## Data flow (modules)